 2. Cooperating with outstaffing vendors

 This employee engagement model applies not only to IT giants but also to middle-sized or even small-sized companies.
 The main idea of outstaffing is that you cooperate with an outside provider from Romania that lets you lease a dedicated software team.
 This development team is often already formed by your vendor, so you don’t have to worry about their level of expertise and training.
 On the flip side, such teams demonstrate low levels of dedication to the client’s product and are more difficult to manage because they don’t perceive you as their primary employer.

 Romanian developers hired via outstaffing will probably require more investments than you initially planned if your project needs adjustments and fixes, which happens in all projects.
 However, the worst part is that working with these programmers may lead to the loss of core internal expertise and investments because it’s not your team that develops software.

 3. Working with outsourcing providers

 Outsourcing is often mistaken for outstaffing, while in reality this model offers you to fully delegate custom product development to your provider.
-You might save costs and free up more time for other core tasks that you’re responsible for if you hire Romanian developers via outsourcing.
+You might save costs and free up more time for other core tasks that you’re responsible for if you decide to do outsourcing in Romania.
 But in the long run you may face hidden costs for the services that you didn’t request in case your provider is unreliable.